 Related clues

-- Linford —; sprinter who won the gold medal in the 100 metres at the 1992 Barcelona Summer Olympics
+- Linford _, British sprinter who won gold in the 100m at the 1992 Olympic Games

 Possible answers